mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2015-02-02-asja-k-portrait.md

 ---
 title: "Violet Moon"
-excerpt: "PaperFaces portrait of the Asja K. drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of the Asja K. drawn with Paper for iOS on an iPad."
 image:
   path: &image /assets/images/paperfaces-asja-k.jpg
   feature: *image